Gabardone/SwiftCache/README.md

             image
         }
         .cache(WeakObjectCache())
-        .coordinated() // You should usually finish an `async` provider chain with this one.
+        .coordinated() // Finish an `async` provider chain with this to avoid accidentally doing work twice for same ID.
 }
 ```